Aboriginal and Torres Strait Islander people living in Australia comprise around 3 per cent of the Australian population.

 We work across all jurisdictions in Australia, and have developed an approach to consulting appropriately with Aboriginal and Torres Strait Islander people built on foundations of respect, building trusting relationships, working through community leaders, being sensitive to community timeframes and priorities, and acknowledging cultural norms.
 This has been applied to recent work in urban, regional and remote communities.

 - assessing policy reform impacts on Indigenous health, education, housing and public safety

 - reviewing and evaluating Indigenous programs and service provision

-- engaging with Indigenous people and other stakeholders (such as service providers) in remote and regional locations, using a mix of formal and informal approaches to inform place-based policy
+- engaging with Aboriginal and Torres Strait Islander people and other stakeholders (such as service providers) in urban, regional and remote locations, using a mix of formal and informal approaches to inform place-based policy

 - analysing service coordination and community engagement including mainstream and targeted services

-- collecting, analysing and synthesising input from a large and diverse range of stakeholders including Indigenous communities, service providers, and local, state and territory governments, and the Commonwealth government
+- collecting, analysing and synthesising input from a large and diverse range of stakeholders including Aboriginal and Torres Strait Islander communities, service providers, and local, state and territory governments, and the Commonwealth government.